With Federal Medicaid Cuts Looming, New California Poll Shows Bipartisan Support for Program

 Medi-Cal provides health coverage to the state’s children and adults with low incomes as well as other vital supports and services to many seniors and people with disabilities.
 Medi-Cal covers doctor visits, hospital care, immunizations, and pregnancy-related services, and it helps pay for long-term care both at home and in nursing homes.
 More than one in three Californians are enrolled in the program, including over half of our state’s children and youth.
 All in, that’s almost 14 million people.

 According to the IGS poll, recognition of Medi-Cal’s importance transcends partisan lines: 75% of California Republicans say Medi-Cal is important to the state, as do 95% of Democrats.

 California residents’ broad support for Medi-Cal stands in stark contrast to the federal proposals being debated in Washington.
 The American Health Care Act (AHCA), passed by the House of Representatives on May 4, would reduce Medicaid funding by more than $800 billion — an overall cut of nearly one-quarter — over the next nine years.
 While the Senate’s version of the bill has not been made public, similar Medicaid reductions are reportedly under consideration.

-Everyone served by Medi-Cal is at risk, including low-income adults who recently became eligible and traditional Medi-Cal populations such as low-income children, seniors, and people with disabilities.
+Everyone served by Medi-Cal is at risk, including adults with low incomes who recently became eligible and traditional Medi-Cal populations such as children in low-income households, seniors, and persons with disabilities.

 These cuts would fall hard on a program that, according to today’s poll, is viewed by the vast majority of Californians as important to our state.